Ciantic/wasmyon/README.md

 Experimental "turn key" solution for wasm and rayon.
 This pretty much copies the `pool.rs` from the official example, adding some stuff.

+**Note** Currently the library assumes your application is generated with `wasm-pack` using `--target web --out-name index`.
+This is because there is no way to get `import.meta.url` from the WASM module.

 To see how to use this library, see the [`examples/simple/src/lib.rs`](./examples/simple/src/lib.rs).
 In essence all rayon calls must return a JS `Promise` to work correctly, so the API is:

 ```rust